boutss/starts/README.md

 ## Prerequisites

-1. Java 1.8
+1. We have tested on Java 8 through Java 15
 2. Maven 3.2.5 and above
 3. Maven Surefire 2.14 and above
-4. Operating System: Linux or OSX
+4. Operating System: Linux or OSX or Windows

 ## Integrating STARTS Plugin from Maven Central